 So I do believe it’s legit, but at $1,995 per year, it’s not cheap.

 And just because something is legitimate, doesn’t mean you’re going to be making 300% gains.
 Because, as good as Paul Mampilly may be, nobody can predict the future with absolute certainty.
 So there are risks involved, as with any type of investing.

 Most of the sales material focusses on how much money you can make, and how easy it can be, without really explaining the risks and potential downside.

-As in, the core service is legitimate, as is the person behind it, but the marketing side of things is a little overhyped.
+I see this all the time when lo similar services from other investing experts.
+As in, the core service is legitimate, as is the person behind it, but the marketing side of things is a bit overhyped.
 Or at best, leaves the “bad bits” out.

 The good news is that in this case, there is a “300% guarantee” in place, which gives you a full 365 days to use the service.
 And if their “track record doesn’t give you the chance at 300% total returns by the 365th day of your membership” then you get a second year for free.